jlantos/insight-project/README.md

 <ul>
 <li>4 m3.large nodes for Kafka and Spark Streaming</li>
 <li>3 m3.large nodes for Cassandra </li>
-<li>1 m3.large Neo4j</li>
+<li>1 m3.large node Neo4j</li>
-<li>1 m3.large nodes for Flask and the Kafka Producer Python script</li>
+<li>1 m3.large node for Flask and the Kafka Producer Python script</li>
 </ul>
-As of July, 2016, this system costs ~$? a day with AWS on-demand instances used.
+As of July, 2016, this system costs ~$26 a day with AWS on-demand instances used.

 ## Data Pipeline
 [Back to Table of contents](README.md#table-of-contents)